About

 Jenny is a Derby-based collage and book artist whose work is inspired by memory, architecture, and community.
 Her mixed media collages, layered with paper, fabrics and materials from local industries, explore the legacies of workers and industries that shaped their communities.

-She will be leading workshops in The Makory in Swadlincote during the Festival.
+Jenny lead workshops in The Makory in Swadlincote during the 2025 Festival.

 SUPPORT US